FAQs | Lone travellers

-What measures are in place at Premier Inn to make sure that I’m safe when travelling alone?
+What measures are in place at Premier Inn hotels to keep me safe when I’m travelling alone?

-We’ve implemented a number of simple, security measures to ensure all our guests have a comfortable, enjoyable and safe stay with us.
+To help our solo travellers rest easy, we have a number of simple security measures in place to ensure lone guests have a safe, comfortable and enjoyable stay with us.

-• When you check-in we'll hand you your room details discreetly and we won't say them out loud, so they are not overheard
+- At check-in, we'll hand you your room details discreetly and won't say your room number out loud, so there’s no chance of it being overheard.

-• Wherever possible we will give single female travellers rooms that are not on the ground floor or at the end of a corridor
+- Where possible, we won’t check vulnerable or solo female travellers into rooms that are on the ground floor or at the end of a corridor.

-• Every Premier Inn has a door entry system and only Premier Inn guests can enter after 11pm at night
+- Every Premier Inn hotel has a door entry system, and only Premier Inn guests can enter after 11pm at night.

-If you're eating alone, many of our restaurants feature nooks, crannies and corners where you can enjoy your meal undisturbed.
+If you're eating alone, many of our restaurants feature quieter corners where you can enjoy your meal undisturbed.

 We’re proud to be associated with the Suzy Lamplugh Trust, a charitable organization set up to raise awareness around personal safety.
-In conjunction with the trust we have produced the following guide to keeping yourself safe:
+In conjunction with the trust, we produced the following guide to help keep you safe:

-• Let someone know where you will be staying and contact them on arrival
+- Let someone know where you’ll be staying and contact them on arrival.

 - If you have any concerns with your room location, ask if a replacement is possible.